-For a somber event, the funeral for Colonel Charles McGee, the last Tuskegee Airmen pilot, was surprisingly joyous.
+For a somber event, the funeral for Colonel Charles McGee, one of the last surviving Tuskegee Airmen pilots, was surprisingly joyous.
 The Air Force band set the mood by playing “Ode to Joy” as they followed the caisson to the burial location in Section 3 of Arlington National Cemetery.
 Chaplain (Lt.
 Col.) Richard S. Beyea III kept up the theme by declaring to the gathered mourners, “We are celebrating an incredible life.”
 McGee had lived 102 years before passing away on January 16, 2022.
 He had been promoted to brigadier general after his retirement.

 “He was a humble and reverent warrior,” explained Beyea, “and he inspired others.”
 The chaplain also stressed the importance of laughing and crying in celebrating McGee’s long life.
 “And moving your hands like a fighter pilot [reenacting a dogfight].”

 After an Air Force firing squad fired three volleys and a bagpiper played “Amazing Grace,” Chaplain Beyea led the mourners in three more Hallelujahs before turning to the casket and saying, “We’ll be with you soon.”